CMU-Perceptual-Computing-Lab/openpose/doc/library_add_new_module.md

         2. Use the whole op::Datum as unique argument of your auxiliary functions.

-        3. Use the OpenPose Wrapper in ThreadMode::SingleThread mode (e.g. it allows you to directly use cv::imshow).
+        3. Use the OpenPose Wrapper in ThreadManagerMode::SingleThread mode (e.g. it allows you to directly use cv::imshow).

         4. If you are using your own custom Caffe -> initially change the Caffe for your version.
 It should directly work.